prathusingh/gallery/README.md

 ### Photographer's portfolio

-Gallery creates a personalized portfolio of photographers where they can showcase their work.
+<p>Gallery creates a personalized portfolio of photographers where they can showcase their work.
 A photographer can also search other photographer's work too.
-A customer can browse photographers and can interact with their work.
+A customer can browse photographers and can interact with their work.</p>